 As we discussed in the previous article, John Tyler became the 10th President of the United States following the death of his predecessor William Henry Harrison just a little over a month into his Presidency.

-Since then, President Tyler’s time in office has been problematic with him alienating most of everyone within the Whig Party over his decisions regarding the banking crisis, tariffs and other important pieces of business.
-This led to members of Harrison’s cabinet (who were still working under Tyler) to quit in protest and Tyler himself would soon be expelled from the Whig Party making him the second and last Independent President in U.S. history.
+Since then, President Tyler’s time in office has been problematic with him alienating most of everyone within the Whig Party over his decisions regarding the banking crisis, tariffs and other important pieces of legislation.
+This led to members of the Harrison administration (who were still working under Tyler) to quit in protest and Tyler himself would soon be expelled from the Whig Party, making him the second and last Independent President in U.S. History.

-Around this time, many Americans were interested in the idea of expanding the amount of land the U.S. had control of.
-By the mid-1840s John Tyler decided to run for re-election as a third party candidate on the platform of Annexing the Republic of Texas.
+By the mid-1840s, John Tyler decided to run for re-election as a third party candidate on the platform of Annexing the Republic of Texas as many Americans were interested in the idea of expanding the amount of land the U.S. had control of.

 The Return of Henry Clay